JavaPantry/MockStoreApp/MockExtJs6_bsd/Documents/ReadMe.md

 ## _On August 6, 2016

-- To keep old databse setup new `gitmockauth`
+- To keep old database setup new `gitmockauth`
 - Change welcome message to `App Admin mode`

 ## _On August 5, 2016_